himanshusahu06/Kafka/README.md

 ###### MORE PARTITION
 1. Better parallelism, better performance, more consumer can consume data.
-2. BUT more files opened in the system.
+2. More files opened in the system.
-3. BUT if a broker fails (unclean shutdown), more leader elections.
+3. If a broker fails (unclean shutdown), more leader elections.
-4. BUT added latency to replicate the data.
+4. Higher latency because there are more data to replicate.
-5. PARTITION PER TOPIC = (1 or 2) x (# of Brokers), max 10 partitions
+5. **Recommended number of partitions = (1 or 2) x (# of Brokers), max 10 partitions**

 ###### REPLICATION FACTOR
 1. Replication factor should be minimum 2, maximum 3.